 - If you reinstall CrashPlan PROe

-If CrashPlan detects any problems with the files or blocks that has been selected to be backed up, it will request them again as part of the self healing process.
+If CrashPlan detects any problems with the files or blocks that have been selected to be backed up, it will request them again as part of the self-healing process.